 The third shift calls the digital innovation community, including governments, development partners, private sector, informal economy actors, local communities and academia, to channel large investments, capacity development and collective efforts toward digital sustainability with intention.

 This translates into the commitment to a vigorous innovation decade for digital sustainability.
 The very process of digital transformation holds great promise in addressing some of the key environmental challenges and systemic barriers to planetary-scale sustainability that we face today.
 It provides new opportunities and useful means to change the ways in which we interact with and understand the natural environment, and organize, produce, and consume.
+However, digital technologies are general purpose technologies and as such brings both opportunities and risks.
 Redirecting the innovative powers of digital technologies towards achieving our sustainability agenda in time and scale is absolutely key.
 Shifting the collective effort towards harnessing the potential of digitalisation for systems level transformation is an important strategic priority for positive change towards a sustainable planet.

 CODES stakeholders identified six global-scale strategic priorities where innovation can be proactively used to implement, accelerate and scale sustainability globally: building planetary digital twins and a sustainable circular economy, ensuring sustainable consumption and global knowledge commons, striving for governance breakthroughs and an access revolution.
 Examples of initiatives that are working on this shift are contained in Annex 3.

 Innovation 3.1 - ”Planetary Digital Twin”: Prioritize innovations to measure, monitor and model the health of the planet’s biosphere and interactions with economic and social systems.
-Digitally driven advances in science, predictive data analytics, artificial intelligence and collective intelligence methods are already proving to be drivers for promoting sustainability transparency, accountability, and knowledge production.
+Digitally driven advances in science, predictive data analytics, artificial intelligence and collective intelligence methods are already proving to be drivers for promoting sustainability transparency, accountability, and knowledge production and communication.
 However, many efforts continue to be fragmented and unable to connect in order to monitor planetary health in real time.
-Major investments are needed to build digital twins of the earth that can monitor and model complex relationships among environmental, social, and economic systems using the best science and data available as well as robust data-protection rules.
-This is needed not only for national governments, but also for private sector companies, local communities and with consideration to leave no one behind (See Box 16).
-Such a system could also conduct automated monitoring of risks and threats to key natural or cultural areas under global protection frameworks, e.g. related to biodiversity hotspots, ecosystem services or protected species.
+Major investments are needed to build digital twins of the earth that can monitor and model complex relationships among environmental, social, governance, and economic systems using the best science and data available as well as robust data-protection rules.
+This is needed not only for national governments, but also for private sector companies, research institutions, non-profit organizations, and local communities and with consideration to leave no one behind (See Box 16).
+Such a system could also conduct automated monitoring of risks and threats to key natural or cultural areas under global protection frameworks, e.g. related to key biodiversity areas (KBAs), ecosystem services or protected species.
+Such a solution could also integrate geographic/geospatial information in temporal views that enables analysis and communication of development and impact over certain time periods.
 It could also help understand options and trade offs for achieving different SDGs and MEAs.
 Accomplishing this goal will require a number of investments.
-First, investments to improve the compute requirements required to process the vast volumes of data, especially for real-time data processing scenarios.
+First, investments to improve the sensing, connectivity and compute requirements required to collect and process the vast volumes of data, especially for real-time data processing scenarios.
 Second, adoption of data standards and safeguards, open APIs and communication protocols that enable safety, privacy, interoperability, transferability, and quality control of key data across disparate systems.
 Third, ways to support, and integrate validated citizen science contributions and observations as well as other open-source tools and algorithms into the digital twin ecosystems.
 Finally, development of applications that enable real-time ingestion and processing of data from the digital twin ecosystem into governments, science, civil society, and private sector ecosystems and vice-versa to inform meaningful forms of analysis and decision support systems.